juanandres7698/Rosario-Herald/README.md

 # Rosario Herald
+This project is thought to learn Responsive Design and practise CSS Flexbox.
+This is my fictional news site.
 The only English language daily newspaper in Rosario.
 Politics, Economics, Sports and more.
 Check out our website:
 Link: https://juanandres7698.github.io/Rosario-Herald/MySite.html
 # Fifth week project: